Give voters a choice in November.

 It's up to us.
 In Colorado, when state revenues grow faster than inflation plus growth (like now), the legislature is not allowed to keep and invest all the revenues that it collects under our current tax rates.
 Unless voters act, funds above the revenue limit have to be held back and rebated to taxpayers—even if that requires deeper cuts to schools, higher education and other essential public services.
 Other states can grow and invest in their infrastructure during prosperous times.
 Colorado cannot do so without a vote of its citizens.
 These proposals follow the state's requirement to ask voters to allow the legislature to keep and and invest revenue generated under the existing tax rates.

-- If this measure passes, does that mean we’ve solving the funding shortfall?
+- If this measure passes, does that mean we’ve solved the funding shortfall?

 - If this measure passes, what prevents the legislature from reducing the amount they would have funded K12 education?